Dynamics of attractor transitions in Boolean networks under noise: Results

-To better understand this localization, we examine transition asymmetries between attractors.
+We examine transition asymmetries between attractors.
 Figure~5(c) shows the ratio of transition probabilities between attractors of different basin sizes.
 We compute the ratio $\frac{m_{\alpha \beta}}{b_\alpha}$, where $m_{\alpha \beta}$ is the probability of transitioning from attractor $\alpha$ to $\beta$, and $b_\alpha$ is the basin size of the source attractor.
 We then compare this value for transitions into larger basins ($R_{>}$) versus smaller ones ($R_{<}$), using the ratio $R_{>}/R_{<}$ to quantify the directionality of transitions.
-Our results indicate that for $s < 1.5$, transitions tend to favor smaller basins, i.e., $R_{>}/R_{<} < 1$, suggesting a bias in the system's exploration.
-That is, attractors with larger basin sizes become more dominant in this regime, leading to localization around a limited set of attractors.
-At higher sensitivities, this bias diminishes and the ratio approaches $1$, implying that the transition dynamics become more random and basin-size neutral, consistent with global randomization.
+Our results indicate that for $s < 1.5$, transitions tend to favor smaller basins, i.e., $R_{>}/R_{<} < 1$.
+This pattern of transitions enhances the occupation of small-basin attractors relative to their basin sizes.
+At higher sensitivities, this tendency diminishes and the ratio approaches $1$, implying that the transition dynamics become more random, consistent with global randomization.